 If you are just looking at trying out something local, go for a glass of the famous Tokaji – a mildly sweet dessert white wine.

 If you are a beer enthusiast instead, Berlin is the place to be.
-German beer is popular world-wide, and what better that having an opportunity to try it out in their home ground.
+German beer is popular worldwide, and what better than having an opportunity to try it out in their home ground.